nphorsley59/reference-materials/README.md

 3. Can be expensive: PyCharm has a free Community edition, but the Professional edition can be expensive for individual developers or small teams.
 4. Large file sizes: PyCharm has large file sizes, which can take some time to download and install.

-Overall, PyCharm is a powerful IDE that offers many features and can be a great choice for Python developers who are looking for a comprehensive development environment.
-However, it may not be the best choice for developers who are looking for a lightweight or low-cost tool, or who have limited system resources. <br>
+Overall, PyCharm is a powerful IDE that offers many features and can be a great choice if you are looking for a comprehensive development environment.
+However, it may not be the best choice if you are looking for a lightweight or low-cost tool, or have limited system resources. <br>

 ### Vim/NeoVim
-Vim/NeoVim are highly configurable text editors built on Unix Vi that can be used for Python development.
-They are popular text editors among developers and system administrators known for its speed, versatility, and powerful editing capabilities.
+Vim/NeoVim are highly configurable text editors built on Unix Vi.
+They are popular text editors among developers and system administrators and are known for speed, versatility, and powerful editing capabilities.
 With proper configuration, they can be a fast and powerful alternative to an IDE.
 The primary difference between Vim and NeoVim is which language is used for extension and configuration; Vim relies on Vimscript while NeoVim leverages Lua. <br>

 **Pros:**
 1. Speed: Vim is fast, responsive, and lightweight, and can handle large files with ease.